Lights, camera, showdown: All the reactions to Selling Sunset's season 7 reunion

-As the curtains fell on the season 7 finale of Selling Sunset, a mosaic of broken friendships, conflicts, and unresolved issues provided the perfect backdrop.
+As the curtains fell on Selling Sunset season 7, a mosaic of broken friendships, conflicts, and unresolved issues provided the perfect backdrop.
 In response to the crescendo of drama that unfolded throughout the season, the glamorous members of the Oppenheim Group, spearheaded by owners Jason and Bret, convened with their stunning real estate team for the highly anticipated Selling Sunset season 7 reunion — which has already sparked a flurry of viral memes and reactions.
 In this televised sit-down, hosted by the effervescent Tan France, the cast laid bare their truths and dissected the most contentious events of the season.

 What was the Selling Sunset reunion episode all about?